davetemplin/async-parallel/README.md

 # async-parallel
-Asynchronous versions of each(), map(), filter() that work just like their standard counterparts, but can be used with async/await and also provide concurrency limiting.
+Async enabled each(), map(), filter() functions that work just like their standard counterparts, but can be used with async/await and also provide concurrency limiting.
+Includes built-in typings and JSDoc comments for IntelliSense documentation.

-The following async iterative functions are provided:
+The following iterative functions are provided:

 * **Parallel.each** calls a provided function once per input in parallel.
 * **Parallel.map** creates a new array with the results of calling a provided function in parallel on every input, the output will be in the same order as the input.